ICC World Cup: Seddon Park curator says ICC wants batting tracks

-Tomorrow's India vs Ireland Group B clash in Napier could well see big runs from both sides as curator says tracks will not have much seam movement for the bowlers
+Tomorrow's ICC World Cup 2015 India vs Ireland Group B clash in Napier could well see big runs from both sides as curator says tracks will not have much seam movement for the bowlers

 Hamilton: Seddon Park is among the smaller grounds in world cricket with a capacity of just 10,200.
 The seating capacity is one-third (3200) with the rest of the ground being surrounded by grass embankments without seats.